 Some were impractical – I would be stupid to think I could do a triathlon the day after the PSA conference in Cardiff, or the week after my trip to Lisbon.
 Some came too soon after others, so they got cut.
 Some were a bit too far away, some turned out to not be running in 2018… but most were doable.

-So here I am, in December, with a list of ten events – Tough Mudder, a duathlon, and eight triathlons.
+So here I am, in December, with a list of nine events – Tough Mudder, a duathlon, and seven triathlons.

 I’ve finished two triathlons in the past.
 In the first one, at Hever Castle, my timing chip fell off in T1, so I have no idea how I did.
 It was a 400m swim, a 20km cycle, and a 4k run, which I was hideously unprepared for, and finished in about 1h45.